skip to main content

 When can a baby use an activity center?

 Around four to six months old is a good time to upgrade your baby from a playmat or play gym on the floor to a seated activity center.
-Most babies will grow out of or lose interest in an activity center by the time they learn to walk.
+Most babies will outgrow or lose interest in an activity center by the time they learn to walk.
 If you want to extend the life of your baby activity center (and limit the amount of baby gear in your home), look for one that transforms into a play table so it can stick around for the long haul.

 Are activity centers safe for babies?